SFS Commencement: Information for Undergraduates

 The SFS Commencement Ceremony will take place on Healy Lawn on Saturday, May 19th, 2018 at 5:00 p.m.
 EDT for undergraduates.
 In the event of inclement weather, the rain site for our commencement exercises is McDonough Arena.
-Diploma distribution will take place in the ICC Galleria immediately follow the ceremony (location TBA).
+Diploma distribution will take place in the ICC Galleria immediately follow the ceremony.
 The ceremony will last approximately 2 hours.
 See a detailed full-weekend schedule below.

 Commencement Weekend Schedule